luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

 customers, and each customer earn you 10 euro profit pre-marketing costs, then you need about 6666 new visitors for every 1000 euro you make.
-And you need to subtract the cost in time and effort in finding those 6666 visitors from that 1000 you made. **The number one reason passive income streams fail, I believe, is because people don't learn how to online market.**
+And you need to subtract the cost in time and effort in finding those 6666 visitors from that 1000 you made.
+If you plan on making 30,000 euro per-marketing costs per year, and your conversion rates and profitability are as above, then you'll need about 200,000 visitors per year.
+Since everyone else on the internet is fighting for traffic, you'd better have a plan on how you're going to grab their attention.

+**The number one reason passive income streams fail, I believe, is because people don't learn how to online market.**

 ### Switch Hats Regularly.
 One problem you want to avoid with your passive income source is